ssaurab/TimelineOfLLMs/README.md

 # Timeline of LLMs

 ## Advancements and updates in LLMs including:
-1. Milestones like the release of ChatGPT and other foundation models ♔
+1. Milestones like the release foundation models ♔
-2. Impactful research papers and big AI releases ♕
+2. Impactful research papers and other releases from big AI corps ♕
 3. Famous blogposts and important news ♘

 <details>